yosymfony/spress-plugin-dataloader/README.md

 ```
 "require": {
-    "yosymfony/spress-plugin-dataloader": "~1.0"
+    "yosymfony/spress-plugin-dataloader": "~2.0"
 }
 ```

 ### How to use?

-Go to your Spress site an create `_data` folder.
+Go to your Spress site an create `./src/data` folder.
 In this folder you can to create [JSON](http://en.wikipedia.org/wiki/JSON) that will be available in `site.data.<yourFilename>`.

 Example with a users array:

 ```
-_data/
+./src/data/
 |- blogUsers.json
 ```